Greginkansas/-openhab-openhab1wiki/Google-Calendar-Scheduler.md

 If the event description is entirely blank, then the event's start and end times are used to exclude that time period from processing.

 > :warning: The calendar must not contain any events that do not conform to the above description, including public holidays, birthdays, any all-day events at all, personal calendar entries, etc.  It is recommended that you create a Google Calendar that is dedicated to the use of the Google Calendar Scheduler service.
+Alternatively, careful use of the `filter` configuration parameter can be used to select only a subset of matching events on the calendar.

 ## Obtain the Credentials